How to form an LLC in Indiana

 Step-by-step LLC formation process

 Forming an Indiana LLC comes down to five clear steps.
-Since INBiz processes online filings in about a business day, you could have an approved Certificate of Organization by tomorrow morning if you start today and avoid common mistakes.
+Since INBiz processes online filings in about a business day based on practitioner estimates, you could have an approved Certificate of Organization by tomorrow morning if you start today and avoid common mistakes.

 Step 1: Choose your LLC name

 Indiana's naming rules are simple but strict.
-Your chosen name must be unique in the Secretary of State's database and must end with "Limited Liability Company," "LLC," or "L.L.C."
-A quick search in the state's business database confirms availability, and it's worth taking the extra minute because a name collision can result in your application being rejected.
+Your chosen name must be distinguishable on the Secretary of State's records under IC 23-0.5-3-2, and must end with "Limited Liability Company," "LLC," or "L.L.C." per IC 23-0.5-3-2(d).
+Note that abbreviations like "Ltd." or "Co." do not satisfy this designator requirement, per the SOS HUB Official Comments.
+A quick search in the state's business database provides a preliminary check on availability, though the name cannot be guaranteed until final processing is completed at the time of filing.

-If you're not ready to file yet, Indiana allows you to reserve the name for 120 days for $20, a small price to secure your name while you finalize your branding or secure investors.
-Some business owners also file a "doing business as" (DBA) at the county level, allowing them to operate under a more appealing public name while maintaining the formal LLC name as their official name.
+If you're not ready to file yet, Indiana allows you to reserve the name for 120 days for $10, per the 2024 IGA Handbook.
+Reservations are available via INBiz and are renewable for successive 120-day periods.
+Some business owners also file an assumed business name (DBA).
+For LLCs, this filing is made with the Secretary of State via INBiz, not at the county level, per the official Indiana SOS FAQ.
+This allows you to operate under a more appealing public name while maintaining the formal LLC name as your official name.

 Whether you reserve or file right away, grab the matching domain name and social media handles immediately; nothing's worse than finding your perfect .com taken after the legal paperwork is done.

-Indiana requires every LLC to designate a registered agent, and the state is firm on the basics.
-The agent must:
+Indiana requires every LLC to designate a registered agent for your Indiana LLC, and the state is firm on the basics.
+Under IC 23-0.5-4-3, the agent must:

-• Have a real street address (no P.O. boxes)
+• Have a physical Indiana street address (no P.O. boxes, unless accompanied by a Rural Route number)

-You can be your own registered agent if you live in the state, but consider the downsides.
+You can serve as your own registered agent for your business if you reside in Indiana, but consider the downsides.
 Your home address becomes a public record, inviting junk mail and compromising your privacy.
+Under IC 23-0.5-4-3, a noncommercial registered agent may provide an email address for electronic service of process, but this is not required.

-Professional registered agent services cost approximately $100–$300 per year and address these issues by providing a business address, immediate document scanning, and compliance reminders, ensuring you never miss the biennial report deadline.
+Professional registered agent services cost approximately $100 to $300 per year and address these issues by providing a business address, immediate document scanning, and compliance reminders, ensuring you never miss the biennial report deadline.

 Once you select your agent, you'll include their name and address in the Articles of Organization, making this a critical piece of everything that follows.